Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Sketch of proof of Theorem

 The convergence of $\mathbf{h}^{(t)}$ implies that estimators $\mathbf{\hat{x}}_1^{(t)}$ and $\mathbf{\hat{x}}_2^{(t)}$ returned by 2-layer MLVAMP also converge to the desired $\mathbf{\hat{x}}(\lambda_2, \tilde{\lambda}_2)$, i.e., under the conditions listed above

-\end{lemma} \begin{proof} See appendix \ref{conv_proof}. \end{proof} \quad \\ Basically, for a loss function $\tilde{g}$ with any non-zero strong convexity constant, and a regularization $\tilde{f}$ with a sufficiently strong convexity, 2-layer MLVAMP systematically converges linearly towards its unique fixed point.
+\end{lemma} \begin{proof} See appendix \ref{conv_proof}. \end{proof} \quad \\ For a loss function $\tilde{g}$ with any non-zero strong convexity constant, and a regularization $\tilde{f}$ with a sufficiently strong convexity, 2-layer MLVAMP converges linearly towards its unique fixed point.
 Note that this convergence result is independent from the dimension.
 We elaborate on this lemma in the next section.
-An immediate consequence is the following lemma, which claims that Theorem \ref{main_th} holds when 2-layer MLVAMP converges. \begin{lemma}(Asymptotic error for the twice differentiable, sufficiently strongly convex problem) \\ Consider the strongly convex minimization problem with twice differentiable $f$ and $g$ \eqref{smooth_student}.
-Under the set of assumptions~\ref{main_assum}, for any $\tilde{\lambda}_{2}>0$, there exists a $\lambda_{2}^{*}$ such that, for any $\lambda_{2}>\lambda_{2}^{*}$, Theorem 1 holds. \end{lemma}
+An immediate consequence is the following lemma, which claims that Theorem \ref{main_th} holds when 2-layer MLVAMP converges.
+Since this result does not rely on an analytic continuation, the assumptions on the concentration of PL2 observables of $\hat{\mathbf{x}}$, given by the state evolution property, and approximation of the cost function by analytic functions with fast decaying higher order derivatives are not required.
+The result can also be stated for any PL2 observable, with no restriction on its derivability and decay of higher order derivatives.
+We summarize the necessary assumptions in the following list: \begin{assumption} \begin{enumerate}[label=(\alph*)] \item [~] \item the functions $f$ and $g$ are proper, closed, convex and separable functions. \item the cost function $g(\mathbf{F}.,\mathbf{y})+f(.)$ is coercive, i.e. $\lim_{\norm{\mathbf{x}}\to \infty}g(\mathbf{F}\mathbf{x},\mathbf{y})+f(\mathbf{x}) = +\infty$. \item there exists a constant $B_{1}$ such that $\frac{1}{N}\norm{\hat{\mathbf{x}}}^{2}_{2}\leqslant B_{1}$ almost surely as $N \to \infty$. \item for any $\mathbf{x} \in \mbox{dom}(f)$ and any $\mathbf{x}' \in \partial f(\mathbf{x})$, there exists a constant $C$ such that $\norm{\mathbf{x}'}_{2}\leqslant C(1+\norm{\mathbf{x}}_{2})$.
+The same holds for $g$ on its domain. \item the empirical distributions of the underlying truth $\mathbf{x}_{0}$, eigenvalues of $\mathbf{F}^T \mathbf{F}$, and noise vector $w_{0}$, respectively converge empirically with second order moments, as defined in appendix \ref{appendix:analysis_framework}, to independent scalar random variables $x_{0},w_{0},\lambda$ with distributions $p_{x_{0}}$, $p_{\lambda}$, $p_{w_{0}}$.
+We assume that the distribution $p_{\lambda}$ is not all-zero and has compact support. \item the design matrix $\mathbf{F} = \mathbf{U}\mathbf{D}\mathbf{V}^{\top} \in \mathbb{R}^{M \times N}$ is rotationally invariant, as defined in the introduction, where the elements of the Haar distributed matrices $\mathbf{U},\mathbf{V}$ are independent of the elements of the ground truth vector $\mathbf{x}_{0}$, noise $\boldsymbol{\omega}_{0}$ and elements of $\mathbf{D}$. \item the solution to the set of fixed point equations \eqref{thm1-equations} exists and is unique for any convex functions $f,g$ verifying the \item finally assume that $M,N \to \infty$ with fixed ratio $\alpha = M/N$. \end{enumerate} \end{assumption} \begin{lemma}(Asymptotic error for the twice differentiable, sufficiently strongly convex problem) \\ Consider the strongly convex minimization problem with twice differentiable $f$ and $g$ \eqref{smooth_student}.
+Under the set of assumptions~\ref{str_conv_assum}, for any $\tilde{\lambda}_{2}>0$, there exists a $\lambda_{2}^{*}$ such that, for any $\lambda_{2}>\lambda_{2}^{*}$, Then, for any pseudo-Lipschitz function of order 2 $\phi$, the following holds :